leaflabs/leaflabs-docs/source/external-interrupts.rst

 --------

 External interrupts are often used to detect when events happen outside of the Maple.
-These can be used to tell Maple when events happen, such as when a sensor has data ready to be read, or when a button has been pushed.
-When such an event happens, an interrupt is raised, and the Maple stops whatever it was doing to react to it by calling a function (called an *interrupt handler*) which you specify using :ref:`lang-attachinterrupt`.
+Example events include when a sensor has data ready to be read, or when a button has been pushed.
+When such an event happens, an interrupt is raised, and the Maple stops whatever it was doing (it is "interrupted"), and reacts to the event by calling a function (called an *interrupt handler*) which you specify using :ref:`lang-attachinterrupt`.

 .. _external-interrupts-exti-line:

-Every pin can generate an external interrupt, but there are some restrictions.
+Any pin can be used for external interrupts, but there are some restrictions.
 At most 16 different external interrupts can be used at one time.
 Further, you can't just pick any 16 pins to use.
 This is because every pin on the Maple connects to what is called an *EXTI